Becoming Human (film): Production

 In December 2024, the project was selected by the Biennale College Cinema and received a €200,000 production grant.
 In an interview with Fred Film Radio, Ly revealed that the film was inspired by the Cambodian "vibrant" film industry during the 1940s to 1960s before the Cambodian genocide.

 Release

 Becoming Human had its world premiere at the 82nd Venice International Film Festival on 29 August 2025 at the Biennale College Cinema section.
 Prior to its premiere, Lights On acquired the film's world rights.
 It had its Asian premiere at the 30th Busan International Film Festival at the Window on Asian Cinema section.
 It competed for the Sutherland Trophy at the 2025 BFI London Film Festival.

+It will be screened in the revamped section Crosscut Asia+ of 39th Tokyo International Film Festival in late October 2026.

 Reception

 Blake Simons of IndieWire graded the film a "B–" and praised Ly's ability to "slow walk through memory, identity, and place", comparing it to the work of Apichatpong Weerasethakul and Tsai Ming-liang.